fdifrison/intergalacticGuidesForCoders/Java/Manual_Java.md

 As opposite, instance variables are build without the **static** keyword and belong to a specific instance of the class and their value is not shared between different instance.

+## final variables

+Final keyword has a different meaning depending on the object to which is applied:

+* *final* variable: the variable can't be change by any instance of the class -> become a CONSTANT value
+* *final* method: the method can't be overridden
+* *final* class: the class cannot be inherited or subclassed

+Values that are truly constant are usually initialized as **static final** since there is no meaning that each subclass should store that value but only the main parent class (es. **Math.PI** is declared as **public static final double**)

+## static block

+Static blocks are part of codes enclosed in curly brackets and preceded only by the word **static** (`static {}`).
+This are used to initialize static variable and have the peculiarity of being executed before the class' constructor is called (we can have more than one static block, even placed below the constructor, but still executed first in their relative order).

 ## Composition